Peezzied/flux/README.md

 # Acknowledgements

 Special thanks to Andrade, Campos, Cheong, Clemente, Onera, Requiero, and Sevadera for writing the website's content and guiding the project.
-Additionally, sincere appreciation goes to Ma'am Santiago, our dedicated subject instructor.
+Additionally, sincere appreciation goes to Ma'am Santiago, our dearest subject instructor.